Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Database-DBS-C01-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A gaming company has implemented a leaderboard in AWS using a Sorted Set data structure within.
-Amazon ElastiCache for Redis.
+### A gaming company has implemented a leaderboard in AWS using a Sorted Set data structure within Amazon ElastiCache for Redis.
 The ElastiCache cluster has been deployed with cluster mode disabled and has a replication group deployed with two additional replicas.
 The company is planning for a worldwide gaming event and is anticipating a higher write load than what the current cluster can handle.
 Which method should a Database Specialist use to scale the ElastiCache cluster ahead of the upcoming event?

 - [ ] Enable cluster mode on the existing ElastiCache cluster and configure separate shards for the Sorted Set across all nodes in the cluster.
 - [x] Increase the size of the ElastiCache cluster nodes to a larger instance size.